No Down Payment: Plot

 New to the city's Sunrise Hills subdivision, electrical engineer David Martin and wife Jean are welcomed by their neighbors.
 They include appliance store manager Herman Kreitzer, auto mechanic Troy Boone and car salesman Jerry Flagg, and their respective wives.

 Leola, the unhappy and restless wife of Troy, wants to have a child.
 A veteran who still clings to his achievements during the war, Troy has applied for the position of police chief.
 He refuses to discuss children until the job is his.

 Frequently drunk Jerry awkwardly makes passes at the other men's wives, humiliating his own spouse, Isabelle.
-He also is heavily in debt, spending far too much on things he can't afford, and often comes up with 'make it big' ideas.
+He also is heavily in debt, spending far too much on things he cannot afford, and often comes up with 'make it big' ideas.
 He pressures a family to buy a car beyond their means, endangering his job.

 David also has money problems.
 Jean strongly urges him to go into sales, a more lucrative field.
 But he is a skilled engineer who prefers to stick with what he knows best.

 Herman has a valued employee, Iko, who wants to move into Sunrise Hills with his wife and live the suburban life like anybody else.
 But the racial bias of the time is obvious and Herman's wife dislikes the idea of risking the wrath of neighbors by giving Iko a reference.

-Also the city council's president, Herman must inform Troy that he can't be police chief due to his lack of education.
+Also the city council's president, Herman must inform Troy that he cannot be police chief due to his lack of education.
 The volatile Troy gets drunk and sexually assaults David's wife Jean, then beats up David when confronted by the angry husband.
 During an altercation with Leola, after which she decides to leave, Troy is accidentally pinned under his car, and by the time it is lifted from him, he is dying in his wife's arms.

 Leola drives out of town as the others reassess their lives.